-If you ride a motorcycle on a public road there are rules about the type of lights and reflectors that must be fitted to your motorcycle.
+If you ride a motorcycle on a public road, you must follow the rules of the road (pdf) and there are rules about the type of lights and reflectors that must be fitted to your motorcycle.
 These rules are set down in the Road Traffic (Lighting of Vehicles) Regulations, 1963 (as amended).
 The Regulations aim to prevent accidents and protect the lives of road users.
 The Garda Síochána are responsible for enforcing the law on motorcycle lights.

 Motorcycles must have: